Biological veterinary medicine: Holistic approaches for animals

 - Pain relief

-- Partial reduction in side effects in chemotherapy/radiation therapy
+- Partial reduction of side effects during chemotherapy/radiation therapy

 Application in veterinary medicine:

-- Indication: Solid tumors (e.g. mamma, spleen, mast cell tumors, lymphomas), postoperative or in inoperable tumors
+- Indication: Solid tumors (e.g., breast, spleen, mast cell tumors, lymphomas), postoperatively or in the case of inoperable tumors

-- Application: SC injection (2–3 × per week), possibly also intratumoral
+- Application: subcutaneous injection (2–3 times per week), possibly also intratumoral

-- Duration: long -term therapy over weeks to months, individual dose adjustment
+- Duration: Long-term therapy lasting weeks to months, individual dose adjustment

-- Compatibility: very good, can be complementary to conventional medicine
+- Compatibility: Very good, can be used as a complement to conventional medicine

 Notes:

-- No substitute for surgical or oncological primary therapy
+- Not a substitute for primary surgical or oncological therapy

-Mycotherapy mushrooms to support many diseases, both in humans and animals.
+The Mycotherapy uses medically effective vital or medicinal mushrooms to support the treatment of many diseases, both in humans and animals.

 Basics: